-In lieu of auditing the conflict minerals process, and in our efforts to adhere with the OECD Guidance, we determined that requesting supplier information on smelters and refiners using the CMRT template, and reviewing the responses received, represents the most reasonable effort to determine the mine or country of origin.
-Our annual CMR will be posted as part of our SEC filings and on our website.
+In lieu of auditing the conflict minerals process, and in our efforts to adhere with the OECD Guidance, we determined that requesting supplier information on smelters and refiners using the CMRT, and reviewing the responses received, represents the most reasonable effort to determine the mine or country of origin.
+This report is publicly available at https://investor.kns.com/sec-filings.